HelpGiveThanks/HGTconfiguration/README.md

      1. In the popup window that opens, click the 'Edit' button.
      1. Copy the text below and paste it into the file: ```<meta http-equiv="refresh" content="0; url=http://YOURWEBSITE.COM/wsp/" />```
      1. Replace 'YOURWEBSITE.COM' with your website's name and .com, .org, etc.
-     1. Click the 'Save' button, and the 'Close' button.
+     1. Click the 'Save' button.
-     1. Check out your website's new false front by opening a new tab and typing in your website's url: YOURWEBSITE.COM.
+     1. Check out your website's new false front by typing in your website's url: YOURWEBSITE.COM.

 #####B. Template drop-in replacement preparation